uviclibraries/zotero/act-1.md

 <img src="images/act-1/1-icon.png" alt="icons" style="float:right;width:240px;">

-In this exercise you will:
+In this exercise, you will:

-- Add the browser connector so you can automatically download source information from websites
-- Install the Word plugin so you can add citations to your papers
+1. Download & install the Zotero app from Zotero.org
+2. Download & install the Zotero Browser Connector
+3. Download & install the Microsoft Word/LibreOffice Add-i

 If you have any questions or get stuck as you work through this, please ask your instructor for assistance.
 Have fun!

+Before you begin please **Remember**:
+- **Zotero** is a program that resides on your computer that may or may not sync to the web depending on your preferences
+- In order to capture sources from the web with the click of a button, you must install a **browser connector**
+- In order to easily insert citations and create bibliographies, double-check the the **Word or Google Docs Add-in** has been installed

+1.Downloading Zotero:
-1. Navigate to the Zotero downloads page: [https://www.zotero.org/download/](https://www.zotero.org/download/){:target="_blank"}
+   - Navigate to the Zotero downloads page: [https://www.zotero.org/download/](https://www.zotero.org/download/){:target="_blank"}
-2. If you are using **Chrome**, you will be directed to the Chrome Web Store.
+3. If you are using **Chrome**, you will be directed to the Chrome Web Store.
 Add the plugin here.

     <img src="images/act-1/2-plugin.png" alt="zotero in app store" style="width:720px;">